 1 tsp cinnamon, or to taste

-flavorings of choice( vanilla, rum, orange peel, etc,)
+flavorings of choice( vanilla, rum, orange zest, etc,)

 melted dark chocolate, for dipping